erikjsun/OPN-masterthesis/README.md

 1. Testing

 ## Introduction
-This repository is part of my master thesis project _"Temporal order prediction of video frames in intelligent machine applications using self-supervised machine learning methods"_ at Uppsala University.
+This repository is part of my master thesis project _"Temporal order prediction of video frames in intelligent machine applications using self-supervised machine learning methods"_ at Uppsala University and in collaboration with Volvo Cars.
 The model is based on the OPN from the paper "Unsupervised Representation Learning by Sorting Sequence" (Lee, Huang, Singh & Yang, 2017).

 The original code, based on the Caffe framework, can be found here: [https://github.com/HsinYingLee/OPN/tree/master](url)

 ## Requirements & Dependencies
-Requirements for PyTorch, Azure Blob Storage and a few other libraries noted in the "Importing" section
+Requirements for PyTorch, Azure Blob Storage and a few other libraries noted in the "Importing" section.
+Python 3.10.13 was used.

 ## Models and Training Data
 ### Training Data